antoinearnoud/book-fortran/chapter2.md

 end function
 ```

-As you can see, one needs to declare all the variables that are passed as arguments \(here `a`, `b` and `c`\) as well as the output variable which _has the same name as the function_.
+As you can see, one needs to declare all the variables that are passed as arguments \(here `a`, `b` and `c`\) as well as the output variable which must _have the same name as the function_.
 For example, the function could do

 ```fortran
 function myfunction(a,b,c)